-Numerical modeling has taught us valuable lessons about dynamos, including the fact that they are highly non-linear processes that couple scales across the full convection zones of stars down to the smallest convective scales.
+Numerical modeling has taught us valuable lessons about dynamos, most importantly that they are highly non-linear processes that couple a vast range of scales within stellar convection zones.
 Our computer models are therefore of necessity simplified, and hence require observational guidance from stars with a variety of properties.
 Observations of light-curves and the application of (Zeeman) Doppler imaging continue to give us some of that information, but more is needed in the coming decade.
-We can expect exciting new research opportunities to include high-fidelity numerical modeling, high-resolution helioseismic studies (such as enabled by SDO), comprehensive studies of the solar atmosphere and heliosphere (e.g., SDO, Hinode, STEREO, ATST, and other ground-based facilities), stellar global variability and internal structure (e.g., Kepler, COROT, ground-based observatories).
-We need to develop methods for monitoring hundreds of stars, and for direct observations of evolving patterns of activity on stellar surfaces and in stellar interiors (both by [Zeeman] Doppler imaging - only for fast rotators - and by UV/optical interferometry by, e.g., the Stellar Imager[20] or a similar mission).
-Together, these opportunities will rapidly advance our understanding of the impact of magnetism on stars and on the orbiting planets and their inhabitants.
+We can expect exciting advances from high-fidelity numerical modeling, high-resolution helioseismic studies (with, e.g., SDO), comprehensive studies of the solar atmosphere (e.g., SDO, Hinode, STEREO, IRIS, and with ATST, FASR, and other ground-based facilities), and stellar global variability and internal structure (e.g., Kepler, COROT, ground-based observatories).
+We should also image surface activity and map interior flows for Sun-like stars.
+Together, these opportunities will rapidly advance our understanding of the impact of magnetism of the Sun on Earth and its inhabitants.